 - How does this church use funds?

 - What is the preferred method of giving?

 Hit the ground running

 Nothing gets everyone moving in step enthusiastically like a primo sermon series.
 Your church is ready to get this year started, let’s make sure we’re creating sermon content that’s going to mobilize and encourage them.

 As you embrace fall, it’s important to get a headstart on effective engagement tactics to drive participation and giving.
-Download The Definitive Guide to Successful Church Engagement to discover best practices for nurturing community participation this fall.
+Download The Ultimate Guide to Church Engagement to discover best practices for nurturing community participation this fall.